FlindersSTEMOutreach/FlinBIT/README.md

 `/logger hide`: Show the logger controlls.

 `/logger toggle`: Toggle the logger controlls.
-Same as pressing the `Toggle Logger` button.
+Same as pressing the `Logger` button.

 `/logger running`: Sent from the FlinBIT to any connected devices to tell them that the FlinBIT is currently logging messages to file.